cortexlabs/cortex/docs/cluster/cli.md

   -v, --verbose             show verbose output
 ```

 The `logs` command streams logs from the workload corresponding to the specified resource.
-For example, `cortex logs models dnn` will get the Cortex logs from the most recent training workload for `dnn`.
+For example, `cortex logs api my-api` will stream the logs from the most recent api named `my-api`. `RESOURCE_TYPE` is optional (unless there are name colisions), so `cortex logs my-api` will also work.
 Using the `-v` or `--verbose` flag will show all of the logs for the workload (not just Cortex's logs).

 ## refresh